 - Research the employer – Get to know the employer and the position by doing as much research as you can.

 - Exercise your interviewing techniques – Rehearse how to describe qualifications, experience, and goals.

-- Check out resources with common questions and how to tackle them – These include our Guide to Interview Prep (.pdf), Glassdoor.com, and QuintCareers.com.
+- Check out resources with common questions and how to tackle them – These include Glassdoor, QuintCareers and others listed below in the Interviewing Resources section.

 During the Interview

 - Attitude counts - Have an open and positive attitude from the beginning.
 Greet the employer warmly with a firm handshake while making appropriate eye contact.

 - Relax and share - Look at the interview as an exchange of information between you and the interviewer.
 Relax and share relevant information by backing up every statement with specific examples of experience and outcomes and solutions to problems and assignments you faced.

 - Express confidence through body language - Nonverbal communication is just as important as your answers.
 Be aware of eye contact, posture, hand gestures, and facial expressions.

 - When appropriate, ask questions - Be prepared with questions to clarify information from your research of the company and position.
 Exit with confidence – Thank the interviewer as you are leaving, walking confidently from the interview.

 - Do a “Dry Run” - The day before your interview, you might want to consider driving to the place your interview will take place, making sure you know where to park, how long it will take you to get there, and how to enter the building.

 - Prepare yourself – Know the name and title of your interviewer, dress to project confidence (see our tips on Dressing for Success), arrive at the interview 10-15 minutes early, bring extra copies of resume, cover letter, and other materials as appropriate.